-Proper motherboard installation depends on several factors: whether the Z690 CLASSIFIED will replace an older motherboard or become the centerpiece of a new PC, the size and shape of the chassis that will house your PC components, and the amount of space you have to build your system once the motherboard is installed.
-You must first determine if it would be easier to secure the motherboard to the chassis or if it would be easier to install other components prior to this step.
+Proper motherboard installation depends on several factors: whether the Z690 DARK K|NGP|N will replace an older motherboard or become the centerpiece of a new PC, the size and shape of the chassis that will house your PC components, and the amount of space you have to build your system once the motherboard is installed.
+You must first determine if it would be easier to secure the motherboard to the chassis or if it would be easier to install other components first.
 It is normally easier to secure the motherboard first.